atcampbell/notes-app/README.md

-Node application create, update, view and delete notes.
+Node application to create, update, view and delete notes.
 Created with express, mongodb and typescript.

 Run: